jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-The kernel should immediately send a message on the opened comm channel containing the semver range for the frontend version of jupyter-js-widgets that it expects:
+The kernel widgets implementation should immediately send a message on the opened comm channel containing the semver range of the frontend version of jupyter-js-widgets that it expects to communicate with:

 ```
 {